skoop7/Backend/Process.md

 15. create user routes in routes folder

-16. To use router in app.js use middleware
+16. To use router in app.js use middleware i.e by using app.use()

+17. write a logic of register User